kusti8/cfc/README.md

 but it must be changed on each Pi.
 ![WiFi](https://github.com/kusti8/cfc/blob/master/wifi.png)

-7. To change the Instapush ID, connect the Pi to a monitor and keyboard, login with "pi" and "raspberry", run `nano checker.py` and edit the AppID and Secret.

-8. That's it!
+7. That's it!
 Press save and press reboot.
 Pull the Ethernet cable while it is rebooting.

-9. **For the gateway (the one that connects to the Internet), there's one extra step.
+8. **For the gateway (the one that connects to the Internet), there's one extra step.
 Go to wired and change the IP address to a free IP address for your own network.
 Ask IT for a free address.
 Then, change DHCP start to 2 and DHCP end to 254.
 This will be the only Pi wired to the Internet.**